Brand voice drift monitoring across every AI agent in your stack

 How most operators solve this today

-Voice-consistency / writing-quality platforms (Acrolinx, Writer.com, Grammarly Business)
+Writer-side voice tools (Acrolinx, Writer.com, Grammarly Business)

 External brand monitoring (Brand24, Mention, Brandwatch, Meltwater)

-AI-writer brand-voice profiles (Jasper, Copy.ai, Anyword, Frase, Surfer)
+AI writer brand profiles (Jasper, Copy.ai, Anyword, Frase, Surfer)

 Profile applied at prompt time inside one writer.
 Does not monitor downstream published content for drift.

-Channel-specific compliance monitoring (PerformLine, Hearsay Systems, Smarsh, ProofPoint)
+Channel-specific compliance monitoring (PerformLine, Hearsay, Smarsh, ProofPoint)

 What changes when this is an agent skill